-the teaching staff using both student surveys (inclusive of i-graduate) and teaching observation

-Entry Requirements Standard and approved requirements for academic international benchmark qualifications; see CPR

-Q\$3.

-English language for Entry Point 1 is at CEFR level B1; English language for Entry Point 2 is at CEFR

-level B2 in line with UKVI requirements for RQF 6.

-Appendix 1 Intended Learning Outcomes in the constituent modules - table inserted indicating direct mapping of

-LOs per module.

-Appendix 2 Delivery schedule incorporating notional, contact and self-directed hours of study applied to each

-module and therein the programme.

-Appendix 2 = Two Semester

-Appendix 3 -

-Appendix 4 -

-Appendix 5 - See DMDs.
+Formal review of the University Foundation in Computing, Engineering and Robotics, takes place as an annual review by UPIC with representation from the Faculty of Science and the Engineering.
+Strategic, logistical and operational issues are developed within the remit of the Academic Advisory Committee (AAC) held on a trimester basis and chaired by University of Plymouth.
+Progression is determined via the UPIC progression boards (held on a trimester basis).
+For a details of this review and quality management of this and all UPIC programmes, see, CPR QS09.
+Informal Review takes place on a regular basis via interface between students, academic services and the teaching staff using both student surveys (inclusive of the Annual Navitas Survey) and teaching observations.
+Entry Requirements Standard and approved requirements for academic international benchmark qualifications; see CPR QS3.
+English language for Entry Point 1 is at CEFR level B1; English language for Entry Point 2 is at CEFR level B2 in line with UKVI requirements for RQF 6.
+Appendix 1 Intended Learning Outcomes in the constituent modules - table inserted indicating direct mapping of LOs per module.
+Appendix 2 Delivery schedule incorporating notional, contact and self-directed hours of study applied to each module and therein the programme.
+Appendix 2 = Two Semester Appendix 3 - Appendix 4 - Appendix 5 - See DMDs.